niclash/msg-eval/criteria.md

 Things being considered are not only how the "happy path" is accessed, but what programmers need to do when something goes wrong, such as reconnects, posting to deadletter queues, et cetera.

+### Documentation / Resources
+All open source projects gets a lot of documentation critique.
+Either there is not enough documentation, too much documentation or not the right documentation.
+We will try to evaluate the current situation in the systems being evaluated.

 ### Architecture
 Under Architecture, we are going to look at the overall philosophy, design priorities and compromises made in each system.